DavidMedinaO/DavidMedinaO/README.md

    ° 💻 Ability in the analysis and design of databases, with great capacity for organization and structuring.</br></br>
    ° 🧠 Critical thinking for decision making, self-motivation and great adaptability to change.</br></br>
    ° 📝 Agile management and adaptability to SCRUM.</br></br>
-   ° 💪 Quick adaptation to new knowledge, driven by curiosity and self-motivation</br></br>
+   ° 💪 Quick adaptation to new knowledge, driven by curiosity.</br></br>

 ---
 <h3>Quick Stats ⚡</h3>